kaienlin/Discrete-Intersection-Simulator/README.md

-# Discrete-Intersection-Simulator
+# Intersection-Management-with-Reinforcement-Learning
-A discrete time/space intersection simulator for reinforcement learning
+This is a project trying to do intersection management with reinforcement learning.